A low-energy limit of Yang-Mills theory on de Sitter space: Yang--Mills theory on manifolds with boundary

 is easily seen, in the case of trivial bundles, to correspond to the Lie group

 The same logic was used recently (see e.g. \cite{Strom, Str, HMS}) for asymptotic and conformal boundaries which are not boundaries in the strict mathematical sense.
 It is more accurate to talk about asymptotic conditions for fields at infinity, but we will follow the terminology in the physics literature.
-To summarize, transformations \eqref{gt} on manifolds $M$ with boundaries $\pa M$ are naturally split into the gauge transformations $\Gcal^0=\{g\in\Gcal\:\mid\: g|_{\pa M}=\mathrm{Id}\}$, and dynamical transformations $\Gcal_{\pa M}$ from \eqref{bdy-gp-trivial}, which are sometimes called large gauge transformations.
+To summarize, transformations \eqref{gt} on manifolds $M$ with boundaries $\pa M$ are naturally split into the gauge transformations $\Gcal^0=\{g\in\Gcal\:\mid\: g|_{\pa M}=\mathrm{Id}\}$, and physical symmetries $\Gcal_{\pa M}$ from \eqref{bdy-gp-trivial}.
+The latter are sometimes called ``local" or ``large" gauge transformations, however in this paper we shall avoid this terminology, reserving any mention of the term ``gauge transformation" for the transformations in the group $\Gcal^0$, which are identity at the boundary.